 The concept that Siemens Energy and Siemens Gamesa are working on would see the platform on the transition piece that is used to provide access to an offshore wind turbine extensively redesigned to accommodate three 5-MW modular, containerised electrolysis systems.

-In addition to the twin 40-ft containers containing the electrolysis equipment, a third container would house ancillary equipment and desalination equipment for the water used in the electrolysis process.
+In addition to the trio of 40-ft containers containing the electrolysis equipment, another would house ancillary equipment and desalination equipment for the water used in the electrolysis process.
 That container would also house a power source, such as a battery or a fuel cell, that would provide power to the turbine when required.

 “We want to develop a plug-and-play system that is modular, that can be easily adapted to the growth in the size of offshore wind turbines,” Mr Habeder explains.
 “Turbines have grown in size terrifically in recent years.
 Siemen Gamesa’s latest turbine is a 14-MW unit but who knows how large turbines may be in future.
 If the system is modular, then it can easily be scaled-up.”